camsjams/node-file-proxy/README.md

 ## node file proxy

 Here is a simple demonstration of a node file proxy.
+This proxy would sit between your site and third-party scripts.

+Many marketing providers and plugin providers provide embeddable scripts, but many don't use a Content Delivery Network (CDN) so their response time is slow.

+They also don't cache their scripts because they need to update them from time to time (this is for Facebook pixel, Google and other big guys too).
+This can slow down the site loading and create low Chrome Lighthouse scores and general lag.

 ## Status
 Beta